rokups/hello-vue-django/README.md

 ### Deployment

-These steps will install productio dependencies and build vuejs application to `static/dist` folder.
+These steps will install production dependencies and build vuejs application to `static/dist` folder.

 ```bash
 make prod